pdroalves/encrypted-mongodb/README.md

 ## About

-This is a proof of concept implementation of the framework proposed by [Alves and Aranha 2016] with the purpose of offering a wrapper on MongoDB's Python driver that enables a application to store and query encrypted data on the database.
+This is a proof-of-concept implementation of the framework proposed by [Alves 2016] with the purpose of offering a wrapper on MongoDB's Python driver that enables a application to store and query encrypted data on the database.

 ## Citing
 Please cite using the template below:

 	@INPROCEEDINGS{Alves2016,
- 		author = {{Alves, Pedro and Aranha, Diego}}, title = {{A framework for searching encrypted databases}}, year = 2016,
+ 		author = {{Alves, Pedro}},
+  		title = {{A framework for searching encrypted databases}}, year = 2016,
   		BOOKTITLE= {{Anais do XVI Simpósio Brasileiro em Segurança da Informação e de Sistemas Computacionais (SBSeg 2016)}},